C-D-Lewis/mote-examples/README.md

 # mote-examples

-Example code and files for Peter.
+Example code and files for mote phat.

 * `mote` - Example scripts for the Mote RGB lights.
 Run with `python3`.